haeggee/sergio_jax/README.md

 ### NOTE:
 The authors of SERGIO also implemented a more scalable version of SERGIO (similarly, for steady-state simulations and not the dynamic simulation of differentiation trajectories) in Python, which resides in the ["v2" branch of SERGIO's github](https://github.com/PayamDiba/SERGIO/tree/v2).
-We have not compared our implementation to this version.
+We have not compared our implementation to this version yet.

 ## Speedup